Skip to site navigation Skip to main content Skip to footer site map

 Already enrolled in VA and interested in mental health support?
 Schedule a mental health appointment.

-• If you’re already enrolled and using VA health care, the fastest way to schedule VA appointments is to call the VA facility where you want to receive care.
+• If you’re already enrolled in and using VA health care, the fastest way to schedule VA appointments is to call the VA facility where you want to receive care.

 • With VA Appointments tools, you can schedule some VA health care appointments online, view details about upcoming appointments, and organize your health care calendar.